Bishalhub/folder1/README.md

 # folder1
-This is my first Git Respository
+This is my first Git Repository
+Author - Bishal Gouda